GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 ```

-the -p flags defines at what pH the analysis is done. -c is at the energy cutoff and defines the energy minimum for residues interaction.
+the -p flags defines at what pH the analysis is done. -c is at the energy cutoff that defines the energy minimum for residues interaction.

 ## Output